srs328/ms_mri/analysis/paper1/notes.md

 ### Segmentation

 - [ ] Resegment all the pineals.
 Start with my flair segmentation and erase around what I can see in T1
+  - Do we train the T1 model and FLAIR model on same segmentations, or their respective segmentations?
+The problem with the latter is that there is then no "ground truth"
 - [ ] Get the difference between T1 and FLAIR segmentations
 - [ ] Coregister all the subjects, see where those differences are
   - [ ] Produce a heatmap with FreeSurfer
-- [ ] Could have someone segment the ChP on \~10 CE T1 images as "gold standards" to compare the predictions to
+- [ ] Could have someone segment the ChP on \~10 CE T1 images as "gold standards" to compare the predictions to (e.g. Visani et. al 2024)
+- [ ] Test retest reliability: find patients with longitudinal scans somewhat close to eachother and compare the volumes (Eisma paper picks 10 participants with scans within 2 months of another)

 ## Questions